University of Arkansas alumni, Fort Smith architect dies of COVID-19

 According to a news letter from the University of Arkansas’ Fay Jones School of Architecture and Design.
 Michael Lejong, a member of the university’s class of 1996, died July 19.
 He was 49.

-The newsletter said Lejong was with the Fort Smith-based practice, MAHG Architecture, where eh ascended to the roles of principal-in-charge of construction and chief financial officer.
+The newsletter said Lejong was with the Fort Smith-based practice, MAHG Architecture, where he ascended to the roles of principal-in-charge of construction and chief financial officer.

 The newsletter says Lejong’s recent work with the architecture firm includes the Windgate Studio and Design Center at the University of Arkansas, renovations for Fort Smith’s Northside High School, The Future School of Fort Smith, and the Van Buren Center of Arts Education expansion in downtown Van Buren.